Are Authorized User Tradelines Ethical in 2023?

 Lastly, while we're not providing legal advice, the idea that you may be put in danger of committing bank fraud would only apply if you knowingly provided false information or purposely sold a credit line to someone using a fake identity.
 Both of which are the very first things screened by any decent tradeline sales company.

 It seems that most major financial institutions tend to frown on anything that they don't profit from, and authorized user tradelines is one of those things.
+Can we blame them for feeling that way?
+No, we cannot and it's easy to understand why.
+At the same time, the process of buying tradelines from a willing primary cardholder is not illegal by any means and is therefore fair game to utilize as a credit building option.

 Oh, and we almost forgot - in complete hipocracy to Experian's article about why you shouldn't buy tradelines, here's another article from them explaining the following: